themindfulbit/themindfulbit.github.io/_drafts/a-time-to-plant.md

 In addition to Seasons, the DP site has links to our retired shows: Technical Difficulties, Dawn Patrol, and high90cast.
 Before too long I expect them to be joined by new quirky creations of unknown longevity.
 We have some ideas, but talking about ideas before they're fully cooked is a mistake we'd like to avoid repeating.

 For the first time, we're also asking for your [help](http://difficultpodcasts.fm/support).
 Maybe not right away, but whenever you feel ready.
-When that happens, we've got a spot for you in our Slack channel and maybe more if we can build some momentum.
+When that happens, we've got a spot for you in our Slack channel and maybe a bit more if we can build some momentum.

 ### A Personal Note